ImperialCollegeLondon/rse_further_git_course/episodes/l1-05-continuous_integration.md

 complete successfully is indicated via the code hosting platform and can be used to block code from being merged into branches.

-Continuous integration (CI) is often paired with additional workflows that run after a code contribution has been accepted.
+CI is often paired with additional workflows that run after a code contribution has been accepted.
 These workflows are often used to publish or deploy the code for use, a practice known as continuous delivery (CD).
 Generally the terms CI, CD or CI/CD can be used somewhat interchangeably to refer to any computational workflows